About Me

 This post was written during my senior year of college at Baylor University:

-Packing books into boxes made me reflect on that I’ve learned in college.
+Packing books into boxes made me reflect on what I’ve learned in college.
 I packed wonderful books like Letters to a Young Poet, Night, A Lesson Before Dying, The Brothers Karamazov, and The Poisonwood Bible.
 Next to them, I packed a different type of classic literature- my favorite comic books: Daredevil: The Man Without Fear, The Adventures of Superman, and Calvin and Hobbes (to name a few).
 I’ve crammed a lot of knowledge into my brain over these four years.

 “You’ve really received a good education here,” my mom said.
 “You’ve been exposed to many different kinds of books that I don’t think you would have seen anywhere else.”
 I have to agree.